ergoplatform/oracle-core/README.md

 # Oracle Core v2.0

 The oracle core requires that the user has access to a full node wallet in order to create txs & perform UTXO-set scanning.
-Furthermore each oracle core is designed to work with only a single oracle pool.
-If an operator runs several oracles in several oracle pools then a single full node can be used, but several instances of oracle cores must be run (and set with different api ports).
+Furthermore, each oracle core is designed to work with only a single oracle pool.
+If an operator runs several oracles in several oracle pools then a single full node can be used, but several instances of oracle cores must be run (and set with different API ports).

 The current oracle core is built to run the protocol specified in the [EIP-0023 PR](https://github.com/ergoplatform/eips/pull/41).

-## Roadmap

-### In progress

-- v2.0-beta.
-Run a public oracle pool on testnet.
-See [planned tasks](https://github.com/ergoplatform/oracle-core/milestone/5)

-### Next

-- v2.0-RC.
-Launch on the mainnet.
-See [planned tasks](https://github.com/ergoplatform/oracle-core/milestone/4)

 ## Getting started